ramgandhi-okta/okta-node-dpop/from-scratch.md

         }
         ```

+    * Run `npm start`
     * Voila!
 List of users are printed.

 **Next Steps**
 * Completed project can be downloaded from the github link
 * Try using different Okta API scopes and experiment with different endpoints
-* Make sure you give permissions to your service app by assigning appropriate permissions
+* Make sure you give permissions to your service app by assigning appropriate Admin roles
-* You can implement similar protection to your own resource server endpoints to improve security
+* You can implement similar protection to your own resource server endpoints using a custom authorization server and custom set of scopes to improve security

 ## Learn more about Okta Management API, DPoP, and OAuth 2.0